Pur Water Filter Troubleshooting Guide: How to Fix Your Pur Water Filter Instantly (and Avoid Big Fees)

 The company has grown throughout the years.
 It has gone from being a one-man operation to a massive global enterprise with over 1,000 employees and sales of over one million units in the United States.
 In the past few years, he has been alone.

 To save you time and energy, I’ll walk you through the process of cleaning a Pur water filter.
 Remove the filter from the tank after turning off the water.
 Remove the two screws at the back of the filter, and lift them out of the tank.

-There should be a small rubber gasket under the filter, which needs to be removed.
+A small rubber gasket should be under the filter, which needs to be removed.
 The gasket can be pry up with a screwdriver by using the flat end.
 The filter will need to be cleaned by soaking in a large bowl of distilled water (or any other non-toxic solution).

 You can also use a small bottle of distilled vinegar or lemon juice.
 Let the filter soak in the solution for about 30 minutes.
 It now needs to soak for one more hour before it can be used again.